Syria

 Our work in Syria

-To capture the past five years, the program’s carriers Free Press Unlimited and Synergy-Takamol, wanted to visually document key outcomes of the journey that they walked through with partners and actors on the ground.
-Therefore a website was created where the impact of the programme is illustrated in seven personas that tell a story per thematic focus of the programme.
+In October 2021, the Ethical Journalism for Syrian Media (EJSM) programme came to an end after five years of supporting the re-emerging Syrian media sector, with the aim to strengthen their institutions and make their foundations more sustainable.
+Despite the violent conflict and the horrible conditions many great initiatives on the ground could survive and flourish.
+To capture the past five years, the programme’s carriers Free Press Unlimited and Synergy-Takamol, wanted to visually document key outcomes of the journey they undertook with partners and actors on the ground.
+For this a website was created where the impact of the programme is illustrated in seven personas that tell a story per thematic focus of the programme.

-Photo: David Axe
+David Axe